 An important feature of the formation process is self-appraisal.
 Students will undertake one major appraisal in each year of study, based on a number of important themes relating to their formation programme.
-These appraisals are in the context of one to one reflection with tutors, or supervising rectors in the case of interns.
+These appraisals are in the context of one-to-one reflection with tutors, or supervising rectors in the case of interns.
 Each student's sponsoring Bishop is provided with a copy of the appraisal throughout the course.

-Full-time Tutorial / Bible Study Groups 2022-23
+Residential Tutorial / Bible Study Groups 2023-24